zUltimaPG3D/toro-webserver/README.md

 > * **Note**:
 > It is recommended to use volumes to make the `./player_data` directory persistent, so that data is not lost with the container.

+## Setup

+Before running the server, you will have to edit the `config.json` file to match the port and IP address (and the scheme, if you want to use HTTPS) of your server.

+If you're hosting the server and link to it via a domain, you can either change `ip` to the server's IP address, or you can change it to the domain.
+Both will work, as long as doing `scheme://ip:port/` works.

+If you're using a domain where the server runs without a separate port (for example `http://some-domain.com/` directly) and you have something using port `80` or `443`, you cannot use the domain as `ip` because `port` would have to be `80` or `443`, which wouldn't work as two different programs can't use the same port at the same time.
+You instead have to use the server's IP address and the port of the server has to be different (`15151` should be fine).

+If the server is running through a domain like `http://some-domain.com/server/`, you cannot use the domain for `ip`.

 ## Credits